bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 A hyperboloid is a
 generalization of a hyperbola in two dimensions.
 If you take a hyperbola and spin it around its principal axes (or add certain types of affine transformations), you get a hyperboloid.
-There are a few other types of hyperboloids but we'll only be talking about the two sheet version.
+There are a few types of hyperboloids but we'll only be talking about the two sheet variant.
 Figure 8 shows an example of a two sheet hyperboloid.

 .. figure:: /images/hyperboloid.png